Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 \subsection{Loops, lengths and areas}

 In some patterns among the selection of traditional designs presented in Section \ref{trad}, closed loops appear, marking out polyominoes (planar figures made by joining identically-sized squares along their edges).
 In Table 1 their perimeter length, area, width and height are given.
 (Note, this refers to the size of the largest loop in the stitch pattern, and any enclosed loops are not considered.)
-The areas of the mouth/cross/persimmon sequence of polyominoes are the \textit{centred square numbers} given by
+The mouth, cross, persimmon and triple persimmon belong to a sequence of polyominoes with area given by the \textit{centred square numbers}

 Pete (2008) showed (in the context of corner percolation) that the width and height of any hitomezashi loop will be odd.
-A corollary is that both of the subwords encoding the part of the pattern containing the loop are of even length, there being one more boundary stitch than there are squares.
+Since there must be one more boundary stitch than there are squares, both of the subwords encoding the part of the pattern containing the loop are of even length.
 Defant and Kravitz (2022) have further shown that for an arbitrary hitomezashi loop: \begin{itemize} \item The enclosed area is congruent to 1 modulo 4; \item The length of the perimeter is congruent to 4 modulo 8. \end{itemize} These features are, of course, displayed by the patterns listed in Table \ref{features}.